VaidyaPranav/new-preoject-pranav-s/README.md

-# new-preoject-pranav-s
+# new-project-pranav-s
-This i smy 1st demo project in github
+This is my 1st demo project at github
+<h1>Hii all of you myself pranav this is my initial code which is printing now.</h1>